filamentphp/filament/packages/forms/docs/05-validation.md

 Validation rules may be added to any [field](fields).

+In Laravel, validation rules are usually defined in arrays like `['required', 'max:255']` or a combined string like `required|max:255`.
+This is fine if you're exclusively working in the backend with simple form requests.
+But Filament is also able to give your users frontend validation, so they can fix their mistakes before any backend requests are made.

 Filament includes several [dedicated validation methods](#available-rules), but you can also use any [other Laravel validation rules](#other-rules), including [custom validation rules](#custom-rules).

 > Beware that some validations rely on the field name and therefore won't work when passed via `->rule()`/`->rules()`.
 Use the dedicated validation methods whenever you can.